ic1149/quicktraintimes/readme.md

 [open web demo here](https://ic1149.github.io/qtt-demo)

 This is a web demo of the app that runs in your browser, using web assembly.
-Please bear in min the performance is not as good as a native app.
+Please bear in mind the performance is not as good as a native app.

 ## How to use the app